-We comply with anti-bribery and anti-corruption laws and regulations and support efforts to eliminate bribery and corruption worldwide.
+We comply with the Foreign Corrupt Practices Act (FCPA) and all other global laws and regulations which prohibit corruption and bribery internationally, and we support efforts to eliminate bribery and corruption worldwide.
 We work hard to make sure that our business partners share our commitment.